bogadrian/gatsby-final/src/posts/aprile-2021/clousers/clousers.md

 ##Let see some code now!

-Here we have a closure.!
+Here we have a closure!

 ![Clousers](./clousers0.png)

 </br>

-Basically, it is just a function wrapping another function!
+##Basically, it is just a function wrapping another function!

 Side Note: This is the simplest example.
-However, in practice the 2 nested functions can be more complex, with more arguments each one can receive and more logic going on inside each of them or just many more functions nested inside each other!
+However, in practice the 2 nested functions can be more complex than that.
+Each can receive more arguments and more logic going on inside each of them or just there are more than 2 functions nested inside each other!

 We know JavaScript is a single thread execution programming language.